Passatelli: an unusual type of pasta!

 Although passatelli appear to be simple to make because of the few ingredients required, a certain amount of skill and practice is needed to get the dough to the right consistency, If the dough isn’t right then the pasatelli will fall apart quickly when passed thorough the press and dropped into the broth or they won’t pass properly through the press.
 In order to get a good dough you have to use normal white bread, well dried and finely grated. and the ingredients must be blended with care, until you get a compact and good texture dough.
 The dough needs to ‘rest’ for at least two hours before being pressed through the passatelli ‘iron’

-Below I have included a recipe for making passatelli.
+I have included a recipe just for making passatelli.
 You can choose to cook and serve them in an already made beef, chicken or even fish broth or cook them in stock and then serve with other ingredients.
+Passatelli can also be baked.
 Whichever way you choose, I’m sure that like me you will fall in love with this delicious and unusual pasta.